Okay. Deep breath. Things are about to get technical.

 Shimano Ultegra R8000: Speed by Gearing Ratio and Pedal Cadence

 Looking at the table above, you can see that our Ultegra double can comfortably cover speeds from 5mph to over 40mph.
 Do you need to be able to spin happily at 37mph?
-If you do a lot of group rides with strong riders it could be nice- though if we're honest 40mm tires probably aren't helping you reach those speeds.
+If you do a lot of group rides with strong riders it could be nice- though if we're honest with ourselves 40mm knobby tires probably aren't helping you reach or maintain those speeds.

 You'll see that a number of ratos and rows are greyed out (six, to be exact).
 Those are basically redundant gears- somewhere around 2:1 most riders swap from one chainring to the other- and unless they're faced with an unusually flat and long road don't shift between rings to find the perfect ratio.
 It's no bad thing (we'll get to steps in a bit), but there is a fair amount of redundancy in most double- and triple-chainring drivetrains.
 Overall, the drivetrain above has a 428% range.

-Now let's shift to SRAM's Force 1 (and the similar Rival 1) group that we spec most often.
+Now let's shift to SRAM's Force 1 (and the identically-geared Rival 1) group.
 It only has a single chainring and derailleur.
-While that doesn't necessarily save a whole lot of weight, single-ring drivetrains do away with redundancy and without a front derailleur to rattle against and more aggressive clutches are generally quieter and more secure on rough terrain.
+While removing the extra hardware doesn't necessarily save as much weight as you might think, single-ring drivetrains do away with redundancy and without a front derailleur to rattle against and more aggressive clutches are generally quieter and more secure on rough terrain than road-oriented models.